 by Matt Gibson

 Hydrangeas have massive, lush, gorgeous blooms that have been turning heads for centuries.
 It’s no wonder that hydrangea flowers are one of the most popular in the world.
-Commonly used in bouquets in restaurants and hotels or in table settings for weddings and banquets, hydrangeas are seen everywhere.
+Commonly used in bouquets in restaurants and hotels or as a floral arrangement for table settings, weddings and banquets, hydrangeas are seen everywhere.
 The famous hydrangea blooms burst forth from buds atop large landscaping perennials that grow larger each year with the proper care.
 Whether in the vase, in a pot, or in the ground, there are few things more disappointing to the eye of a botanist than a wilting hydrangea.

 In The Vase